figtools/figgy.docs/docs/architecture/events.md

 AWS events to drive these changes ensures remote state remains in sync with desired state as quickly as possible.

 **Event Sourcing**

 Event Sourcing is a design pattern where a log of events is the source-of-truth of your application state.
 To fix application state a series of events are replayed rather than attempting to restore from a "snapshot" of data at some point in the past.
-This pattern enables Figgy to replay events to rebuild histortical state in disaster recovery scenarios.
+This pattern enables Figgy to replay events to rebuild historical state in disaster recovery scenarios.
 Essentially, because all events are captured, we can track all changes over time, and restore any, or all, ParameterStore values to a point-in-time in the past.